Chairman & Founding Trustee Walter W. Manley II

 Prior to entering Duke Law School, Walter served as the legislative affairs director for the distinguished Florida state representatives Paul Danahy (later judge on the Second District Court of Appeal) and John Culbreath.

-Walter is Founding Trustee and former chairman (1996-1997, 2012-2013, and 2018-2019), and present chairman (2023-2024) of the TQC Foundation, the creator and sponsor of the Biletnikoff Award, the only major college football award without a paid employee.
-Manley, having devoted at least 1000 hours annually to the Foundation since 1994, created the scholarship program (covering 11 North Florida counties) and its format in 1996 and has personally read and rated every one of the 4,200 scholarship applications in the program’s history, while administering the allocation of over 4.8 million dollars in benefits to the scholarship winners (over 300).
+Walter is Founding Trustee and former chairman (1996-1997, 2012-2013, 2018-2019, and 2023-2024) of the TQC Foundation, the creator and sponsor of the Biletnikoff Award, the only major college football award without a paid employee.
+Manley, having devoted at least 1000 hours annually to the Foundation since 1994, created the highly successful banquet template in 1995 as banquet chairman, the scholarship program (covering 11 North Florida counties) and its format in 1996, and has personally read and rated every one of the 4,300 scholarship applications in the program’s history, while administering the allocation of over 5 million dollars in benefits to the scholarship winners (over 315).

-Walter devised such Foundation innovations as the template of the TQC Foundation banquet, finalists’ plaques, the FanVote and FanForum, preferential voting by members of the National Selection Committee, endowed scholarships, and scholarships (donated above the table sales).
-He arranged ESPN’s broadcasting for many years of the Biletnikoff Award banquet, when ESPN producers heard endorsements from visiting coaches and keynoters of the 550-patron, black-tie extravaganza.
-The Biletnikoff Award is considered one of the three most prominent position-awards in college football.
+Walter devised such Foundation innovations as the template of the TQC Foundation banquet (as banquet chairman the first two years), finalists’ plaques, the FanVote and FanForum, preferential voting by and the unique, all-encompassing ballot with relevant statistics for members of the National Selection Committee, endowed scholarships, and scholarships (donated above the table sales), and named scholarships (he formed and raised the funds for each memorial or commemorative scholarship).
+He arranged ESPN’s broadcasting for many years of the Biletnikoff Award banquet, when ESPN producers heard endorsements from visiting coaches and keynoters of the 600-patron, black-tie extravaganza.
+The Biletnikoff Award is considered one of the two most prominent position-awards in college football.

 Director of the National College Football Awards Association